40 Imaginary Worlds to Know for the True Movie Buff

 3. Arendelle (Frozen Franchise): Based on the scenery of Nærøyfjord in western Norway, Frozen’s Arendelle is an attractive European-style castle city bordering rugged mountains and a fjord.
 In Frozen 2, it is revealed that Arendelle laid south of the Enchanted Forest, the latter a place where elemental spirits roam free.
 The presence of early modern technologies such as monochrome photography hints at the time setting of Arendelle being about the 19th century.

 4. Arrakis (Dune): The desert planet at the heart of Frank Herbert’s Dune series.
-In the novels, it is considered the “most valuable planet in the universe” as it is the only source of the exotic spice Melange.
+In the novels, this imaginary world is described as the “most valuable planet in the universe,” reason being it is the only source of the exotic spice Melange.
 Sci-fi fans remain split over whether David Lynch’s 1984 movie adaptation does justice to the Dune novels.
 However, Lynch’s production did give us an extensive albeit simplistic look at this harsh world.
 Hopefully, the 2020 reboot will offer us a more memorable sighting.

 7. Berk (How to Train Your Dragon Franchise): Berk was only a battled Viking settlement when Hiccup first met Toothless.
 Thanks to the movie sequels and animated series, though, we now know that the ocean surrounding Berk is also home to numerous other Viking strongholds and a hidden world that’s a sanctuary for dragons.
-A magnificent place to explore at leisure, if you have a flying dragon as a buddy.
+One of the most magnificent imaginary worlds to explore at leisure, if you have a flying dragon as a buddy.

 8. Crematoria (The Chronicles of Riddick): The harsh prison moon featured in 2004’s The Chronicles of Riddick.
 It is a natural prison as the surface is completely inhabitable.
 In the daytime, the temperature soars to 702 Fahrenheit.
 In the night, the temperature plunges to -295 Fahrenheit.

 10. Earth (Various): Our very own “home planet” is no stranger to fantasy, speculative, or science fiction movies.
-Sadly, however, it is mostly portrayed as a victim of environment catastrophes or excessive human development.
+Sadly, however, it is more often than not portrayed as a victim of environment catastrophes or excessive human development.
 In Waterworld, human civilization is decimated by global flooding; in the Mad Max franchise, the depletion of oil resulted in cities (somehow) replaced by deserts.
 In other dystopian movies such as Blade Runner and Total Recall, technology exists in a tenuous and often dangerous balance with humanity.
 Last but not least, there are the monster-infested Earths, the monsters here usually being zombies.
-Unless you are a battle-harden adventurer, my guess is, you wouldn’t remotely want to be anywhere near these versions of Earth.
+Unless you are a battle-harden adventurer, my guess is, you wouldn’t remotely want to be anywhere near these alternate Earth.

 12. Fantasia (The Neverending Story): Memorably adapted for the big screen in 1984, The Neverending Story tells the strange tale of a boy who becomes part of the magical quest he’s reading.
 Through the explanation subsequently given, it is implied that viewers of the movie are part of a “never ending” tale too, with others watching their adventures as well.
 As creepy as that is by today’s standards, what it actually means is that Fantasia is the product of human imagination.
 In other words, you can have your own Fantasia, with flying puppy-like dragons and all, any time, any day.